cecilgachie/chatGpt-openAI-model/README.md

 ### Frontend Setup

-- Navigate to the client directory:
+- Navigate to the frontend directory:
 ```sh
 cd frontend
 ```